haniya-atiq/haniyaatiq.github.io/README.md

 ### ♞ Knight Travails GUI
 Built a Knight Travails GUI in Java to visualize and compute the shortest path of a knight's movement on a chessboard using graph traversal algorithms.

+### 📡 Motion Detector ESP32
+Developed an IoT-based motion detection system using ESP32 and PIR sensor with real-time notifications via the Blynk app.

+### ✈️ Flight Reservation System
+Built a Java Swing desktop application for searching and booking flights with Oracle database connectivity.

+### 🎮 Tic-Tac-Toe Game
+Developed a two-player Tic-Tac-Toe game in C with file logging that records all moves and saves the final result.

 ---

 ## 🏅 Certifications & Honors